Dan-Heintzelman/dans-tech-blog/_posts/2016-01-31-Enumerable-Methods.md

 title:  "Enumerable Methods and How They Act!"
 date:   2016-01-31
 categories: ruby enumerables
+excerpt: "An enumerable is a module with a collection of methods that get *Mixed in* with other classes."
 ---

 ## Method Acting - Be the Method!